firephinx/TheBoatDoctorRaspberryPi/README.md

 7. Click the Upload button and wait for the entire program to be compiled and uploaded to the Arduino Mega.

 ## Issues accessing the Internet
-1. Disconnect from the Intranet (the ethernet connection) if you encounter troubles with accessing the internet.
+1. Disconnect from TheBoatDoctorEthernet if you encounter any trouble with accessing the internet.